 Initiated in January 2013, the My Rides Program expands upon 40-years of connecting Placer County residents to destinations they would not otherwise be able to access with the traditional public transit system.
 This program helps those living in rural areas and families of limited means with children under the age of six to stay connected to their neighbors, maintain a sense of community, and have transportation to needed services.

-The expanded program connects volunteer drivers with residents of North Tahoe, Sheridan, and east of Colfax to the I-80/SR-20 Interchange near Yuba Gap.
+The expanded program now connects volunteer drivers with residents through out the County.
 The incorporated Cities of Auburn, Lincoln, Loomis, Rocklin, Roseville and portions of unincorporated south Placer County already had access to this service.

 Residents can enlist a relative, neighbor, friend, or a pool of volunteer drivers to get them to non-emergency medical appointments, public assistance, and quality of life types of services.
 Volunteers must have an approved application on file to receive reimbursement.